 - 10,000x prize pool .001% of the time

 Insane blind levels

-There are only 2-4 2-minute blind levels, which is incredibly short.
+There are between 2 and 4 2-minute blind levels, which is incredibly short.
 What happens after that when players still remain?
 They’re set all-in on every hand until someone has all the chips.